robjm16/sample_projects_and_articles/README.md

 ## Time-Series Financial Data Analysis
-This [notebook](https://github.com/robjm16/samples/blob/master/Tweet_Analysis_vGF.ipynb) demonstrates time-series analysis of stock price information.
-The analyis looks at how well a group of companies heavily focused on artifical intelligence (AI) have performed relative to other companies in the tech-heavy NASDAQ index and the S&P 500 over the past year, in daily, quarterly and annual increments.
+This [notebook](https://github.com/robjm16/samples/blob/master/Time_Series_Financial_Data_vGF.ipynb) demonstrates time-series analysis of stock price information.
+The analyis looks at how well a group of companies heavily focused on artifical intelligence (AI) performed relative to other companies in the tech-heavy NASDAQ index and the S&P 500 over the past year, in daily, quarterly and annual increments.